wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-configure-ilb-alwayson-availability-group-listener.md

 1. Once you have set the variables, copy the script from the text editor into your Azure PowerShell session to run it.
 If the prompt still shows >>, type ENTER again to make sure the script starts running.Note

->[AZURE.NOTE] The Azure Management Portal does not support the Internal Load Balancer at this time, so you will not see either the ILB or the endpoints in the portal.
+>[AZURE.NOTE] The Azure Management Portal does not support the Internal Load Balancer at this time, so you will not see either the ILB or the endpoints in the Azure Management Portal.
 However, **Get-AzureEndpoint** returns an internal IP address if the Load Balancer is running on it.
 Otherwise, it returns null.

 ## Verify that KB2854082 is installed if necessary